Optimising shadow tomography with generalised measurements

-(b) As observables consider the eigenstates of the Pauli observables, which form the octahedron plotted in orange in Fig.~\ref{fig:sic-pauli} (top right).
-The octahedron measurement formed by these eigenstates themselves gives the squared shadow norm of $3/2$.
-Interestingly, the optimiser shows that the squared shadow norm of $3/2$ can also be obtained with the tetrahedron generalised measurement of $4$ outcomes oriented as indicated by the violet tetrahedron in Fig.~\ref{fig:sic-pauli} (top right).
-Further increasing the number of outcomes does not decrease the obtained shadow norm.

-(c) Lastly we consider the set of a varying number of observables which are random projections distributed according to the Haar measure on the Bloch sphere.
-Fig.~\ref{fig:sic-pauli} (bottom) presents the shadow norms obtained by the optimiser with respect to the number of observables.
-For small number of observables ($m \le 15$), the optimiser always finds measurements with a given number of outcomes significantly better than the standard tetrahedron ($N=4$) or the octahedron measurements $(N=6)$.
-It is interesting to notice that for $4$-outcome measurements, the found optimal value of the shadow norm converges slowly to the tetrahedron measurement reaching the squared shadow norm of $2$ as the number of observable increases.
-On the other hand, if the number of outcome is fixed to be $6$ or $8$, the shadow norm converges rather quickly to the octahedron measurement with squared shadow norm of $3/2$.
+\begin{example} Consider a single qubit. {As for the observables $\X$, we consider the following possibilities:} (a) Take observables to be $4$ projections corresponding to the orange tetrahedron in Fig.~\ref{fig:sic-pauli}a.
+The squared shadow norm $\kappa_E^2$ is $2$ for the tetrahedron generalised measurement defined exactly by these $4$ projections, and $3/2$ for the octahedron measurement.
+The optimiser suggests that the tetrahedron measurement plotted in violet in Fig.~\ref{fig:sic-pauli}a, obtained by centrally inverting the orange tetrahedron, is optimal with $\kappa_E^2= 1$. (b) As observables consider the projections onto the eigenstates of the Pauli observables, see the orange octahedron in Fig.~\ref{fig:sic-pauli}b.
+The octahedron measurement itself gives $\kappa_E^2 = 3/2$.
+Interestingly, the optimiser shows that $\kappa_E^2 = 3/2$ can also be obtained with the tetrahedron generalised measurement of $4$ outcomes indicated in violet in Fig.~\ref{fig:sic-pauli}b. (c) Lastly, as observables we consider random projections distributed according to the Haar measure on the Bloch sphere.
+Fig.~\ref{fig:sic-pauli}c presents the shadow norms obtained by the optimiser with respect to the number of observables.
+For small number of observables ($\abs{\X} \lesssim 15$), the optimiser always finds measurements with a given number of outcomes significantly better than the standard tetrahedron ($N=4$) or the octahedron measurements $(N=6)$.
+It is interesting to see that if the number of outcome is fixed to be $6$ or $8$, the $\kappa_E^2$ converges to the octahedron measurement with the value of $3/2$. \end{example}